-One of my colleagues suddenly had to change her plans and start parental leave early.
-She had made it to the 30-week mark, was adding the finishing touches to her baby’s nursery and counting down the days to starting parental leave in five weeks’ time.
+One of our coworkers suddenly had to change her plans and start parental leave early.
+She’d made it to the 30-week mark, was adding the finishing touches to her baby’s nursery, and counting down the days to starting parental leave in five weeks’ time.
 Then, suddenly, at 31 weeks, her waters broke.
-Before she knew it, she was in hospital on permanent bed rest.
-Within the next week, she gave birth to a gorgeous little girl via caesarean section.
+Before she knew it, she was in the hospital on permanent bed rest.
+Within the next week, she gave birth to a precious baby via cesarean section.
 Fortunately, they were both healthy, and after 25 days of special care, finally went home as a family.

-‘The hardest part was having to sort out my handover with work when all I wanted to do was focus on my new baby girl who was still in hospital.
-If I had my time again, I would have started my handover much earlier.’
+“The hardest part was having to sort out my handover with work when all I wanted to do was focus on my new baby who was still in the hospital.
+If I had my time again, I would’ve started my handover much earlier.”

-So what does this then mean for your parental leave?
-We hope that this never happens to you, but here is what you need to know in case it does.
+So, for new parents residing in Australia, what would this then mean for your parental leave?
+We hope that this doesn’t happen to you, but here’s what you need to know in case it does:

 Parental leave start date

-Your parental leave always needs to start at the time your child is born.
-This means that if you have your baby early due to unforeseen reasons, your parental leave will also start then too, even if you had initially planned it to start at a later date.
+If you’re a pregnant parent, your parental leave must either start when your child is born or up to six weeks before the expected birth (or earlier if your employer agrees).
+This means if you have your baby early due to unforeseen reasons, your parental leave will also start then, even if you had initially planned it to start at a later date.

 Parental leave extensions